kailash-manasarovar/statement/docs/timeline/2023/november.md

 - He did, however, have root level access to all systems for the short time he was on the engineering team.
 - I look him up on Google and find out he is a trained actor with a bachelor's degree from the [National Institute of Dramatic Art](https://www.nida.edu.au/) in Sydney, graduated in 2010, and has been in a number of films.
 - It seems he was a spy.
-- Did Nadim find something out he didn't like at all, and got himself out of there quick?
+- Did Nadim find something out he didn't like, about the [porn fatwa maybe](../early-years/2003.md#porn-fatwa) and got himself out of there quick?
 - Or did they know I had found out he was an actor because they were watching my every move online along with everyone else in Spain it seems?
 - I wonder how much damage he was able to do in the engineering department in such a short space of time.
 The tech failed and faltered again and again in early 2024.
 I think this is probably a red-herring now.
-- He, or other parties, certainly added a lot of malicious code to our backend set up which broke our SEO for months before we could figure it out.
+- He, or other parties, certainly added a lot of malicious code to our backend set up which broke our SEO for months before we could figure it out, but this was probably an inside job.
 - In any case, from the moment I gave Nadim my Twitter account details, everything changed for me at Polygon.
 My boss Grace starts to treat me badly.
 I am no longer given work by Gabriel Silva who I am supposed to be working with closely.
 - Gabriel starts complaining about my work to me, and others; he doesn't like my writing style, he continually puts me down in meetings, he calls me a single point of failure with other team members.
 - It doesn't matter so much because in early 2024, while the zk system is continually failing, 20% of the workforce is made redundant.
 - I move up to team lead so I am really busy and Gabriel not giving me work doesn't impact on my 14 hour days at all.
 However, had I not gone up, he would have effectively made me a candidate for redundancy very quickly.
 - Instead, my team (who are not really tech writers, and don't know the job well - one is an exceptional copy writer, the other an academic-writing-style mathematician) starts to mutiny.
 - One of the team in particular, Hans Bodani, starts to shout at me in team meetings, gets angry with me, complains about things I did not say to my boss, who supports him, and then refuses to communicate with me at all.
+- Curiously, a new HR head starts around same time, James Dawes, who has worked with Hans previously.
 - I ask for help from my managers.
 - I am ignored.
 - The other team member, Anthony Matlala, sides with Hans once he sees I'm getting no support from my managers.